Watson1978/MacRuby-DoJo/source/_posts/en/2012-03-09-intro-install.markdown

 - BridgeSupport Preview 3 (if you would use MacRuby on Mac OS X 10.6.8)

 ## Install Xcode
 Install Xcode from the Mac App Store.
-Launch Mac App Store, search xcode with search field.
+Launch Mac App Store, and then, search Xcode with search field on top of right corner.

 ![image](/images/en/intro-install/search_xcode.png)